 Most ovarian cysts go away without treatment.

 If tests indicate your cyst is non-cancerous, your doctor may suggest no treatment is necessary but that you have regular checkups.
-If the cyst doesn’t go away, grows, or causes pain, or if the cyst may be cancerous, your doctor may suggest surgery.
+If the cyst doesn’t go away, grows, or causes pain, or if the cyst may be cancerous, your doctor may suggest surgery such as a laparoscopy.

 Polycystic ovary syndrome

 Some women develop polycystic ovary syndrome (PCOS), which occurs when the ovaries make many small cysts.
 PCOS is a hormonal condition and affects one in 5 to 10 reproductive-aged women.
 If you have it, your ovaries will be enlarged and contain many small, fluid-filled cysts.

 It occurs when your ovaries produce too much androgen – a male hormone.
 Women with PCOS sometimes develop excess face and body hair, acne, hair loss – similar to male baldness – and fat deposits around the abdomen.